 Often times, the greatest and most simple way to find inspiration is by picking up a book.
 In an era where digital images are king and Instagram and Pinterest are the new “library”, print is put to the wayside.
 Just as we have a love for print magazines, (ie. Hole & Corner Magazine) we have an affinity for a more tactile experience with books.
 We want to engage in an inspiring experience.
 With print, we can appreciate the quality of the paper and the extensive production behind the process of creating the book.
 There is an elevated level of respect.

-We recently sat down with Martin to discuss the inspiration behind this years DreamHome living room.
+We recently sat down with Martin to discuss the inspiration behind our DreamHome living room.
 Needless to say, we were transported back in time.
 “Shea and I were students studying in Paris, traveling and taking in the designs and architecture around us.
 We absorbed, embraced and were forever altered by her charms,” recalls Martin.
 Though it could have been as simple as walking in the rain along cobbled stoned streets or stopping along a tourist-laden bridge to take in the intoxicating beauty of the pink sky enveloping the Seine, to Martin and Shea, every corner of the City of Lights was imbued with Joie de Vivre.
 Quite appropriately, the room was entitled as such.
 From the furnishings to the objects, every aspect of the room was infused with this sentiment.

 We all have our favorites.
 What we gravitate towards, what moves us, what inspires us is subjective.
 But some things garner more attention than others and we’re always curious which of our designs catches a viewer’s eye more than others.
 If you aren’t familiar with Houzz and are an interior design lover, we highly recommend visiting the site.
 If you’re looking for inspiration or resources for a home design project, Houzz is an efficient and incredibly useful starting point.
 Whether it’s a micro project and you need to find a custom bookcase for the living room or a complete remodel of your current home, Houzz provides a community of homeowners and industry professional at your fingertips.
 For homeowners, it’s a useful tool to create mood boards (ideabooks) and connect with designers, architects and contractors.